 The activities of volunteers in the Family History Research Centre in Springwood Library have RESUMED as the renovations and upgrade of Springwood Library have been completed and were official reopened on Saturday 6th May 2023 with a wonderful Open Day activities.
 Many thanks to President Ann who led two information sessions about our volunteer activities in the Library.

-The volunteer research assistance in Katoomba Library has also re-started with the first session for 2025 to be Tuesday 11th February 2025.
-Research assistance in Katoomba Library will he held on the Second and Fourth Tuesday of each month from 10:00am to 12:00noon.
+Research assistance in Katoomba Library will he held on the Second and Fourth Tuesday of each month from 10:00am to 12:00noon February to November (inclusive).
 Bookings with the circulation desk in the Library are essential.

-In Springwood our Volunteers can assist you with your family history research and they can be found on the lower floor of the renovated library just off the car park.
-The first session of volunteer research assistance in the Springwood Library will be Thursday 6th February 2025.
-Research assistance in Springwood Library will he held every Thursday of each month from 10:00am to 1:00pm.
+In Springwood Library our Volunteers can assist you with your family history research and they can be found on the lower floor of the renovated library just off the car park.
+Research assistance in Springwood Library will he held every Thursday of each month from 10:00am to 1:00pm February to November (inclusive).
 Bookings with the circulation desk in the Library are essential.

 Research assistance continues via email and will still be available.
 Please refer to our Contact details.